kepy97/portfolio/README.md

 The build is minified and the filenames include the hashes.<br />
 Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+See the section about [deployment](https://www.netlify.com/blog/2016/07/22/deploy-react-apps-in-less-than-30-seconds/) for more information.

-### `npm run deploy`
+### `netlify deploy`

-The portfolio hosted on Github Pages.
+The portfolio hosted on Netlify.

-So, this command deploys the current changes to github pages.
-You can access demo [here](https://kepy.online/).
+So, this command deploys the current changes to Netlify.
+You can access demo [here](https://keyulpatel.com/).